The Foster Poetry Prize

-- Do not identify yourself on your attachment.
+- Do not identify yourself anywhere in your attachment.
 Enter your name and address information in the form provided in Submittable.
 In the space reserved for a cover letter please enter the title(s) of your piece(s) and line count.
-On occasion, CV2 magazine makes subscriber names and addresses available to external organizations.
-If you do not wish to receive such mailings, please state this clearly in the space reserved for a cover letter.

 - Entries must be sent in .doc, .docx, or .rtf format using Submittable.
-If you encounter difficulties with Submittable please email firstname.lastname@example.org
+Please do not send your poem as a pdf.

-- Winners of the 2021 contest will be notified by email (or telephone) and results will be available on the CV2 website in early January 2022.
+- Winners of the 2023 Foster Poetry Prize will be notified by email and results will be available on the CV2 website in January 2023.

 - Each piece must be original, unpublished, not submitted elsewhere for publication or broadcast, nor accepted elsewhere for publication or broadcast, nor entered simultaneously in any other contest or competition for which it is also eligible to win a prize.